 Students should plan their academic programs carefully so that changes in registration may be kept to a minimum.
 When necessary, the student may make course changes after consultation with the advisor and the Registrar.
 A student who wishes to drop or add a course must first complete a “drop-add” form, have the advisor sign it and submit it to the Registrar.
 Not attending class does not constitute formal withdrawal.

 Adding a Course.
-A student may add a course only within the first ten class days of the semester.
+A student may add a course only within the first five class days of the semester.

 Classification of Students